“Of all the girls at the ball, Priscilla was dressed most beautifully.”

 |quietly||more quietly||most quietly|

 |graciously||more graciously||most graciously|

 Some adverbs have irregular forms, which means the superlative can’t be created by adding the suffix –est or by using most or least.
 Here are some such superlative adverb examples:

 Little – least

-Use these rules and examples to help you with your understanding of the superlative form of adverbs.
+Use these rules and examples to help you with your understanding of the superlative adverb form.
 Just remember that superlatives compare three or more people, places, or things and they are created with the suffix –est or the use of the words most or least.
-Then, once you’ve memorized a few irregular forms, you’ll quickly find superlative adverbs are a breeze.
+Then, once you’ve memorized a few irregular forms, you’ll quickly find forming a superlative adverb to be a breeze.